techstackmedia/react-front-to-back/README.md

-# Adding styles to a component
+# Adding Styles to a Component

 ## Table of Contents